IMSDcrueoft/Slab-Allocator/README.md

 ## Performance Considerations

-- The allocator maintains a "cache" slab to minimize traversal
+- The allocator maintains a "full" and a "work" list to minimize traversal
-- Slabs are automatically moved to the front of the list after threshold traversals
 - Empty slabs beyond the reserved limit are automatically destroyed
-- Bulk preparation can reduce allocation overhead for multiple requests